borghiste/cosmoexplorer/README.md

  the app will not feature too many things in the beginning.

-## competitors
+## Website main features

-there are some apps in the market. their UI is chaotic, the data is not updated, there's no italian language. there are some bugs.

-## App Main feature

 the app will feature:

  -a gallery with the picture of the day captured by NASA and previous pictures with user being able to search pictures by date and view specific informations about them.
- -details about planets and objects in the solar system.
+ -details about planets and objects in the solar system with visual 3D dashboard.
- -visual rappresentation of the solar system
  - planets cards with weather information of each planet
  - Quiz page: a page dedicated to a quiz game to let user challenge their knowledge about astronomy.
- -latest news about space missions and discoveries -contents aviable in multiple languages

  ## Pages and Their Purposes

  - ### 1 Home:

+- description of the features

  quick access to 3 pages:

- - About space: latest news, articles and missions
+ - About

- - 1 card  displaying the orbit level of earth around itself and around the sun and the next astronomy phenomenon.
+ - Gallery
+ - Planets

  ## 2 solar system map:

- a 3d rappresentation of the solar system with main info when the use hover the objects with mouse. each object should have unique article that display all info about that object.
+ a 3d rappresentation of the solar system' s planets with main info when the use hover the objects with mouse. each object should have unique article that display all info about that object.

  ## 3 quiz